What Is Sliding Scale Therapy And How Does It Work With Health Insurance?

 Do you qualify for sliding scale therapy?

-If you feel you can't pay the full price, you can present your income information and number of dependents to a provider who can offer sliding scale rates.
+If you do not believe you can afford the full price, you can present your income information and number of dependents to a provider who can offer sliding scale rates.
 Determining how much you'll pay is a straightforward process for the therapist's office staff.
 If you meet the sliding fee scale criteria to receive affordable therapy, you'll pay reduced rates or lower fees based on your level of need.
 To receive this option, you must find a provider to offer a sliding scale option, as some providers do not offer one.

 Sliding scales are designed for people who are paying for the service themselves directly to a one-on-one practice, therapy center, social worker, or other mental health professional rather than those who are paying through an insurance company.
 With those who offer sliding scale fees, you don't typically get a reduced fee for your copays or deductibles.
 Also, even though a practice may accept insurance, many insurance companies do not cover most mental health care, or they only cover a small percentage.
 In many cases, it's less expensive to pay out of pocket with a sliding scale fee than to use your health insurance.

 Not every practice with a sliding fee scale has the same rules or code of conduct.
 A sliding scale may require you to verify income with a pay stub to prevent insurance fraud.
 Others may take your word for your income and set sliding scale fees based on that.
 Some require that you notify the office within a certain amount of time if your financial situation changes.
+In some cases, you may need to provide proof of taxes or pay stubs to verify your income level for sliding scale eligibility.
 The sliding scale rules, which determine how sliding scales work in that specific practice, may be listed on an agreement that you sign with the therapist or their staff.
 If you don't qualify for the low fees, there are other mental health resources, such as community mental health clinics and online therapy platforms.

 Online counseling